stefanionescu/llm-roleplay-webapp/README.md

 We believe in learning in public.
 We didn't hit PMF, but it helped us figure out what _doesn't_ work in LLM consumer UX.
 We're open-sourcing the code in case it helps others building in this space — feel free to fork, remix, or reach out.

+<h2>💻 Related Repos</h2>

+There are three other repos you need in order to run the whole project:

+- [This one](https://github.com/stefanionescu/llm-roleplay-main-api) takes care of the main API you're gonna call from the frontend
+- (Optional) [This](https://github.com/stefanionescu/redis-user-waitlist) is the user waitlisting logic running on Redis

 <h2>🛠 Tech Stack</h2>

 <h3>🏗 Core Technologies</h3>